Animesh911/Accumulation-curve/README.md

 ## Accumulation-curve

-Plot accumulation curve based on subsampling with repacement
+Plot accumulation curve based on subsampling with repacement.

+Species accumulation curve (sollector's curve, species richness curve) are used to estimate number of species in a particular area.

+accumulation_curve.py takes input data as TSV file where each value is Taxonomic id.
+Here, algorithm performs sampling by fraction on columns and counts unique taxonomic id in a sample (ignoring unclassified taxonomic ids).
+This process is simulated and repeated for the specified sample fraction.

 ## Usage
 ```